-For all input signals the total tDS (setup time) and tDH (hold time) required is calculated by adding the data sheet tDS(base) and tDH(base) value to the Δ tDS and Δ tDH derating value respectively.
+For all input signals the total tDS (setup time) and tDH (hold time) required is calculated by adding the data sheet tDS(base) and tDH(base) value to the $\Delta$ tDS and $\Delta$ tDH derating value respectively.

-Example: tDS (total setup time) = tDS(base) + \triangle tDS.
+Example: tDS (total setup time) = tDS(base) + $\triangle$ tDS.

 Setup (tDS) nominal slew rate for a rising signal is defined as the slew rate between the last crossing of Vref(dc) and the first crossing of VIH(ac)min.
 Setup (tDS) nominal slew rate for a falling signal is defined as the slew rate between the last crossing of Vref(dc) and the first crossing of VIL(ac)max.
 If the actual signal is always earlier than the nominal slew rate line between shaded 'Vref(dc) to ac region', use nominal slew rate for derating value.
 If the actual signal is later than the nominal slew rate line anywhere between shaded 'Vref(dc) to ac region', the slew rate of the tangent line to the actual signal from the ac level to dc level is used for derating value.
-Hold (tDH) nominal slew rate for a rising signal is defined as the slew rate for a falling signal is defined as the slew rate for a falling signal is defined as the slew rate for a falling signal is defined as the slew rate for a falling signal is defined as the slew rate for a falling signal is defined as the slew rate for a falling signal is defined as the slew rate between the last crossing of VIL(dc)max and the first crossing of VIH(dc).
-Hold (tDH) nominal slew rate for a falling signal is always later than the nominal slew rate line between shaded 'dc level to Vref(dc).
+Hold (tDH) nominal slew rate for a rising signal is defined as the slew rate for a falling signal is defined as the slew rate between the last crossing of VIH(dc)max and the first crossing of Vref(dc).
+Hold (tDH) nominal slew rate for a falling signal is defined as the slew rate between the last crossing of VIH(dc)max and the first crossing of Vref(dc).
 If the actual signal is always later than the nominal slew rate line between shaded 'dc level to Vref(dc) region', use nominal slew rate for derating value.
 If the actual signal is earlier than the nominal slew rate line anywhere between shaded 'dc to Vref(dc) region', the slew rate of a tangent line to the actual signal from the dc level to Vref(dc) level is used for derating value.